 History of the Andorran Flag

-Andorra is historically linked to France, Spain, Catalonia and Faux.
+Andorra is historically linked to France, Spain, Catalonia, and Foix.
 It's history with these nations dates back to its supposed beginnings.
-Andorra's historical documents claim that they are the last independent survivor of the Marca Hispanica which were the "buffer states" created by Charlemagne to keep Islamic Moors from reaching and advancing into Christian France.
+Andorra's historical documents suggest that they are the last independent survivor of the Marca Hispanica which were the "buffer states" created by Charlemagne to keep Islamic Moors from reaching and advancing into Christian France.
 It is believed that the Andoor's were given charter as payment for their help in fighting the Moors.
 The grandson of Charlemagne gave the title of Overlord of Andorra to the Count of Urgell in the 9th Century.
-One of the descendants of the count gave the lands to the Diocese of Urgell a few generations later.
+The lands were later given to the Diocese of Urgell a few generations later by one of the descendants of the Count.

-In fear of military action by neighbouring lords, the Bishop of Urgell was placed under the protection of the lord of cabinet who was a Catalan Nobleman.
-Later, through marriage, the Count of Foix became the heir to the Lord of Cabinet which broke out a dispute between the Occitan Count and the Catalan Bishop as to who was the true heir over Andorra.
+Under the threat of military attack, the Bishop of Urgell was protected by the lord of cabinet who was a Catalan Nobleman.
+The Count of Foix became the heir to the Lord of Cabinet by marriage, however, the question as to who was the true heir of Andorra became a source a dispute between the Occitan Count and the Catalan Bishop.
 In 1278, they came to an agreement to split the areas they would rule and to share in the progression of the people and country together.
 The Andorran's pay a tribute annually to the Queseida which is the co-rulers who were able to recognize the others equal principle rights and rule as one together.
-They pay homage by giving four hams, forty loaves of bread and a number of bottles of wine.
-Andorra's borders have remained unchanged since 1278.
+Each year, Andorra pays homage to the leaders by giving them four hams, forty loaves of bread and a number of bottles of wine.
+The fact that Andorra's borders have not changed since 1278 is a testament to this unity.

 Andorra is a small country with no coast.
-Locked between Spain and France and is predominantly rugged mountains and valleys.
-Its area spans 480km squared and its seasons are slightly cooler than its neighbors.
+L, locked between Spain and France and is predominantly comprised of rugged mountains and valleys.
+Its area spans 180 square miles and its seasons are slightly cooler than its neighbors.

 Download Andorra Flag Images